PART VIIIOffences Against the Person and Reputation (continued)

 Marginal note:Publication prohibited

-(b) any evidence taken, information given or submissions made at a hearing under subsection 278.4(1) or 278.6(2); or
+(b) any evidence taken, the information given and the representations made at an application under section 278.93 or at a hearing under section 278.94;

 (2) Every person who contravenes subsection (1) is guilty of an offence punishable on summary conviction.